 Ultimately, God provided manna in the Bible to teach the Israelites the same lesson that Jesus embodied in Matthew 4:4, “Man shall not live by bread alone, but by every word that comes from the mouth of God.”
 With a single word, God provided for the Israelites.
 When God commanded the manna to last an extra day until the Sabbath, it did.
 When He told the manna to spoil on the same day, it did.

 Manna was an effort to teach the Israelites how to trust God.
 They were about to enter a season where they would have more autonomy.
-They would grow their own food and have the choice of which gods to follow (If you read the rest of the Old Testament, many of them devastatingly choose wrongly.)
+They would grow their own food and have the choice to follow Yahweh or the gods of mammon (If you read the rest of the Old Testament, many of them choose wrongly.)
 The wilderness was a place where the Israelites could choose to trust in God’s faithfulness.